Mukden Palace: East Section

-The Dazheng Hall (大政殿) and the Shiwang Pavilion (十王亭) built for the Nurhachi period.
-It was founded in 1625 and is the place where the emperor held the "Great Ceremony" and the office of the Eight Banners Minister.
-Dazheng Temple is an octagonal heavy-duty building with a yellow glazed tile and green trimming, 16 multicoloured glazed ridges, large wooden frame structure, with Mortise and tenon joint, flying roof arch, colour painting and dragon plate, which is the traditional architectural form of the Han Dynasty.
-Additionally, the decoration of Cintamani and the Sanskrit ceiling add the feature of the religious and ethnic minority architecture style.
-The layout of the DazhengHall and the Shiwang Pavilion constitute a complete group of buildings in the East Section.
+The Dazheng Hall (大政殿) and the Ten Princes' Pavilions (十王亭) were built during the Nurhaci period.
+It was completed in 1625 and was the place where the emperor held the "Great Ceremony" as well as the office of the Eight Banners Ministry.
+Dazheng Temple is an octagonal heavy-duty building with a yellow glazed tile and green trimming, 16 multicoloured glazed ridges, large wooden frame structure with Mortise and tenon joint, flying roof arch, colour paintings and dragon plates, which is the traditional architectural form of the Chinese palaces.
+Additionally, the decoration of Cintamani and ceilings with Sanskrit add a religious feature.
+The Dazheng Hall and the Ten Princes' Pavilions constitute a complete group of buildings in the East Section.

 Middle Section

-Daqing Gate (大清门), Chongzheng Hall (崇政殿), Fenghuang Building (凤凰楼), Qingning Palace (清宁宫), etc., it was built from 1627 to 1635.
-It was the place where the emperor carried out political activities and the living palace of the Royal Intermarriage wives.
-The most representative building of the middle section is the Fenghuang Building, a palace which was built on the 4-meter-tall blue-brick platform, as the place of the emperor holding banquets and Sightseeing point.
-It opens in the east, the palace in Fenghuang Building is connected with religious rituals, and the room in the west is surrounded by Kang bed-stove, which uses as a way to keep warm in Northern part of China, and the chimney is located at the back, which is an architectural feature of the Manchu People.
+Daqing Gate (大清门), Chongzheng Hall (崇政殿), Fenghuang Building (凤凰楼), Qingning Palace (清宁宫), amongst others, were built from 1627 to 1635.
+It was the place where the emperor carried out political activities and the living palace of the royal wives.
+The most representative building of the middle section is the Fenghuang Building, a palace which was built on a 4-meter-tall blue-brick platform, as the place of the emperor holding banquets.
+While facing east the palace of Fenghuang Building is connected with a religious ritual square, the room in the west is surrounded by a Kang bed-stove, a traditional way of keeping warm in the Northern part of China.
+The chimney is located in the back, an architectural feature of the Manchu People.